psono/psono-server/README.md

         ./password_manager_server/manage.py migrate

-#### Installation Addition for Production Server

 From this point on you should already be ready to run a test server.
 If you want to run this in production you should make some additional steps.
+Depending on the webserver of your choice you can follow one of the two following instructions to get a production server running

+#### (optional) Installation addition for production server (with Apache)

 1. Disable Debug Mode